RyanStonebraker/FreeSpeak_NLP/README.md

 # FreeSpeak Natural Language Interpreter
 Minimally structured English language that is interpreted to x86 syntax assembly.
 Code refactored to a Python Flask application and live version hosted on nginx using uwsgi.
+Due to having a "repeat this sentence X times." conditional looping functionality that re-does the last sentence x times, a "store 5 in var1." variable storage system, and a "add 1 to var1." variable modification ability, this language is technically Turing complete.
 ___

 ### Change Log: